kmjones1979/ansible-ndtk/README.md

 # NGINX Demo Toolkit

-Setup on client side requires Ansible 2.0+, I typically use Ubuntu 16.04 so all commands in this README will be for Ubunutu.
+Setup on client side requires Ansible 2.0+.
+I also use Ubuntu 16.04 in my scripting so if you use a different distro the playbooks and scripts contained in this github repository will need to be altered.

-#### Install Ansible
+#### Install Ansible (Client side)

 ```
 $ sudo apt-get install software-properties-common